-Most online banks do not offer as wide a variety of accounts.
-Some online banks only offer savings products.
-Other online banks may offer more services like checking accounts or loans.
-You may consider switching to get a lower interest rate on a loan.
+Most online banks do not offer as wide a variety of accounts as in-person banks.
+Some only offer savings products.
+Other banks may offer more services, such as:

 Another advantage of using an online bank is that you do not need to worry about finding a new bank when you move.
 Since you do not visit the branch in person, you can keep the same account no matter where you go.